-Code & Area Recommendation Management Response Target Date Priority Update Date AAAP10 Financial Management: Reporting calendar The Council should reconsider its reporting calendar for reporting to Committee and Council, narrowing the gap between the time the monitoring reports are prepared and when they Work is due to commence on the reporting calendar for 2019/20.
-This will take account of the recommendations made in relation to performance and Medium 03-Dec-2018 Lead are presented to Members.
-We also recommend that the Council consider financial reporting timescales, alongside the needs of other Progress Latest Update Jan-Robert Riise reporting on a more risk-based approach, with higher risk areas being reported more regularly and lower risk areas less frequently. business and reporting requirements and timescales.
-31-Mar-2019 60% The reporting calendar for 2019/20 has been drafted taking account of this recommendation.
+Code & Area Recommendation Management Response Target Date Priority Update Date AAAP10 Financial Management: Reporting calendar The Council should reconsider its reporting calendar for reporting to Committee and Council, narrowing the gap between the time the monitoring reports are prepared and when they are presented to Members.
+We also recommend that the Council consider reporting on a more risk-based approach, with higher risk areas being reported more regularly and lower risk areas less frequently. of the recommendations made in relation to performance and financial reporting timescales, alongside the needs of other business and reporting requirements and timescales.
+31-Mar-2019 Medium 03-Dec-2018 Lead Progress Latest Update Jan-Robert Riise 60% The reporting calendar for 2019/20 has been drafted taking account of this recommendation.
 Risk Management reports are exception based and show priority risk in areas for discussion at Risk Board and are included in the PPMF review.
-Code & Area Recommendation Management Response Target Date Priority Update Date AAAP11 Governance and Transparency: Partnership planning is currently refreshing n, we recommend that within the Council Plan pic priorities and plans The Shetland Partnership is commencing the development of delivery plans.
-The Partnership is also developing the Medium 03-Dec-2018 Lead Plan.
-Further, it is important that comprehensive delivery plans are the milestones for changing individual and community Progress Latest Update Christine Ferguson developed in the near future to ensure that the aims of the Partnership Plan are achieved.
-These delivery plans need to include measurable milestones to allow monitoring of performance. outcomes.
-The Council's Corporate Plan halfway review is being reported to the Council in September.
-Directorate Performance reports now refer to both the Corporate Plan performance and the Directorate's links to the partnership plan.
-This will be made clearer in the revised Directorate plans developed as part of the budget preparation process between September 2018-February 2019.
-31-Mar-2019 20% PPMF & PPR are features of BTP Workstream 9.
+Code & Area Recommendation Management Response Target Date Priority Update Date AAAP11 Governance and Transparency: Partnership planning As the Council is currently refreshing the Council Plan, we recommend that it is made clear within the Council Plan how the strategic priorities and plans of the Council align with and help achieve the priorities in the Partnership Plan.
+Further, it is important that comprehensive delivery plans are developed in the near future to ensure that the aims of the Partnership Plan are achieved.
+These delivery plans need to include measurable milestones to allow monitoring of performance. delivery plans.
+The Partnership is also developing the governance structure to ensure the plans are monitored against the milestones for changing individual and community 31-Mar-2019 Medium 03-Dec-2018 Lead Progress Latest Update Christine Ferguson 20% PPMF & PPR are features of BTP Workstream 9.
 This is a shared priority with the other four statutory partners.
 Work is being taken forward through four shared project teams each taking one of the Shetland Partnership Plan priorities: participation, people, money and place.
 Work in progress.